Lightning-AI/litdata/README.md

 LitData provides a stateful `Streaming DataLoader` e.g. you can `pause` and `resume` your training whenever you want.

 Info: The `Streaming DataLoader` was used by [Lit-GPT](https://github.com/Lightning-AI/lit-gpt/blob/main/pretrain/tinyllama.py) to pretrain LLMs.
-Restarting from an older checkpoint was critical to get to pretrain the full model due several failures (network, CUDA Errors, etc..).
+Restarting from an older checkpoint was critical to get to pretrain the full model due to several failures (network, CUDA Errors, etc..).

 ```python
 import os